 Now that I’ve experienced this re-learning, I hope I’ll have the foresight to lock the shovel in the shed before sharing how I feel.
 And afterwards, when I’m freaking out looking for the key so I can comfort my discomfort with misery, I hope I won’t find it.
 Instead, I hope to find peace by telling myself this – the truth is what sets people free.
 Only the truth.

 Your mind will always believe everything you tell it.
 Feed it faith.
 Feed it truth.
-Feed it with love.
+Feed it love.